pashashiz/scanet3/README.md

 - [ ] Compare with existing implementations using local CPU
 - [ ] Compare with existing implementations using one GPU
 - [ ] Compare with existing implementations using distributed mode on GCP DataProc

+### Other useful things
+- [ ] While training analyze the weights histograms to make sure the deep NN do not saturate
+- [ ] Grid/Random hyper parameters search
+- [ ] Different weight initializers (Xavier)
+- [ ] Decay learning rate over time (step, exponential, 1/t decay)
+- [ ] Try using in interactive notebook
+- [ ] Add graph library so we could plot some charts and publish them in `tensorboard` or `notebook` (maybe fork and upgrade `vegas` to scala `2.12` ot try `evil-plot`)

+### Refactoring
+- [x] Refactor type class hierarchy so `TensorType` was on top and `Numeric` and the rest would extend it.
+- [ ] Refactor tensor functions so the materialized type of args was only infered during compilation Also we would need to try simplifying tensor functions and add methods so we could compose functions (`compose`, `endThen`, etc)

 If you want to become a contributor, you are welcome!!!
 You can pick anything from a Road Map or propose your idea.